saiema/ICEBAR/README.md

 We provided scripts to replicate our experiments (in release [2.8.1](https://github.com/saiema/ICEBAR/releases/tag/2.8.1)).

+Inside both `.properties` files, and in any new one, the property `icebar.tools.arepair.root=Tools/ARepair` must be edited to have the full path to that directory, e.g.: for a user `bob` who downloaded the replication package inside his `Download` folder, the property should be changed to `icebar.tools.arepair.root=/home/bob/Downloads/ICEBAR-2.8.1/Tools/ARepair/`.

 ## Running ICEBAR experiments (given a model and an oracle, search for a test suite that can make ARepair find a non-spurious repair)

 The script for running these experiments is `icebar-run.sh` which can take two possible inputs: `--run-ARepair` to use the ARepair's bechmark; and `--run-A4F` to use the Alloy4Fun's benchmark.
 The cases for each benchmark can be disabled by commenting (prepending `#`) unwanted cases inside `AREPAIR_CASES` in `modelsARepair.sh`, or `A4F_CASES` in `modelsA4F.sh` for ARepair and Alloy4Fun benchmarks respectively.